 Just walking down the Freret Street corridor will bring you to the top-notch (and some of the most diverse) shopping and entertainment destinations.
 Of course, there’s plenty to eat and drink there as well.
 In the morning, hit up the dim and cozy Mojo Coffee House or the Rook Cafe for vegan pastries and locally roasted coffee.

 For lunch, try alligator sausage at the affordable Dat Dog, or have a craft cocktail at Cure and a glass of award-winning wine at Bar Frances come happy hour.
-Catfish is the star of the menu of the Louisiana-meets-the-Delta High Hat Cafe, and the recently revamped gastropub Freret Beer Room focuses on pairing craft beer with modern American cuisine (sandwiches, salads, cheese, and charcuterie boards).
+Any time of day, catfish is the star of the menu of the Louisiana-meets-the-Delta High Hat Cafe.
+Also, check out Mint Modern Vietnamese Bistro & Bar for several varieties of pho, banh mi, or a kimchi burger (we love this place!).

 The very photogenic St. Charles Avenue is probably best seen out of its historic streetcar, which you can ride for all of $1.25 from the CBD/downtown all the way upriver (exact change required, or get passes online).
 The street has retained a good number of historically significant 19th-century mansions, and you’ll find a lot of them in the Garden District section of Uptown.